Team-Circuitron/Circuitron_-1642/Hardware/Hardware Overview.md

 ## Overview
 Our robot is designed around **stability, modularity, and speed**.
 The hardware integrates:
-- High-efficiency DC motors with optimized gearboxes
+- High-efficiency DC motors with optimised gearboxes
 - Raspberry Pi 4 for advanced vision and decision-making
 - Multiple feedback sensors (IMU, IR, Limit Switches)
 - Custom 3D-printed and LEGO-based chassis for compactness and modularity